trilinos/Trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D <Project>_ENABLE_CONFIGURE_TIMING=ON

-This will do baulk timing for the major configure steps which is independent of the number of packages in the project.
+This will do bulk timing for the major configure steps which is independent of the number of packages in the project.

 To additionally add timing for the configure of individual packages, configure